raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

-Now we'll refactor it to use iterators instead of linked lists.
+We then went on to discuss how to use functional iterators to untangle concerns like this, and used taking the sum of a list as an example.
+However, we never returned to refactor the Tortoise and Hare algorithm.
+Let's do that now: We'll refactor it to use iterators instead of directly operate on linked lists.
 We'll add an `.iterator()` method to linked lists, and we'll rewrite our loop detector function to take an "iterable" instead of a list:

 {% highlight javascript %}
 LinkedList.prototype.iterator = function() {